thumtblog/thumtblog.github.io/_posts/2022-10-14-minimal-memory-anderson-mixing.md

 ---
 layout:     post
 author:     "Fuchao Wei"
-title:      "A Variant of Anderson mixing with minimal memory size"
+title:      "A Variant of Anderson Mixing with Minimal Memory Size"
 date:       2022-10-14 12:00:00
 summary:    We develop a new variant of Anderson mixing that achieves minimal memory size and has promising results on deterministic optimization and training neural networks.
 image:      "/images/minimal-memory-anderson-mixing/imagenet-train-loss.png"